mga-odoo/odoobooks/docs/ecommerce-and-website/setup-marketplace-in-odoo-out-of-the-box.rst

     <iframe width="100%" class="youtube-video" src="https://www.youtube.com/embed/8J2OfV5i6FM" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>
     </div>

-..note:: If you have any security errors while accessing sales orders please remove the company from all contacts and try.
+.. note:: If you have any security errors while accessing sales orders please remove the company from all contacts and try.

-..note:: Use Administrator users instead of system users on the inter-company settings.
+.. tip:: Use Administrator user instead of system user on the inter-company settings.

 |image2|